10 Great Day Trips From Montreal

-Located an hour and 45 minutes southeast of Montreal, this municipality lives up to its slogan, “Enchanté!”
+Located an hour and 45 minutes southeast of the city, this great day trip from Montreal lives up to its slogan, “Enchanté!”
 Stroll through Parc de la Gorge de Coaticook, where you can peer into the eponymous gorge from a 169-metre-long suspension bridge—or visit after dusk from June through October, when lights, music and projections transform a two-kilometre-long trail into an immersive and magical experience.
 When you need a break, stop by the Coaticook Brewery for a bite and some craft beer.
 Don’t miss out on the famous Coaticook ice cream parlour for dessert, either!

 Iles-de-Boucherville Provincial Park

-This park, made up of five little islands in the middle of the Saint Lawrence River, offers peace, quiet and natural beauty—all just a few kilometres outside Montreal.
-Enjoy hiking, canoeing and fishing in the warmer months, while more than seven kilometres of cross-country skiing trails open once the temperature dips.
-Home to 280 kinds of birds, and dozens of animal species—including 150 deer—Iles-de-Boucherville Provincial Park is also a wildlife lover’s paradise.
+This park, made up of five little islands in the middle of the St. Lawrence River, offers peace, quiet and natural beauty—all just a few kilometres outside Montreal.
+Enjoy hiking, canoeing and fishing in the warmer months, while more than seven kilometres of cross-country skiing trails open when the temperature dips.
+Home to 280 kinds of birds, and dozens of animal species including deer, Iles-de-Boucherville Provincial Park is also a wildlife lover’s paradise.